 - Are your pauses too short or too long?

 - Are you speaking slowly enough?
 Too slow?

-- When you’re nervous does your voice get really high like the mice in Cinderella?
+- When you’re nervous does your voice get high like the mice in Cinderella?

 It’s always weird to hear your own voice recorded; don’t stress it.
 Use this as a time to adjust.

-This makes you sound more interesting and it is easier for your audience to follow.
+This makes you sound more interesting and it's easier for your audience to follow.
 Think short and punchy.
 Or go long and complex for dramatic effect.

-What you look like is just as important as how you sound.
-Pretend as though you are just having a normal conversation, and allow your hands to move with your speech—emphasizing your points.
+What you look like is as important as how you sound.
+Pretend as though you're having a normal conversation and allow your hands to move with your speech—emphasizing your points.
 Just don’t get carried away!
 (I’m thinking Brene Brown or President Obama, not your Aunt Jamie after a few gin and tonics.)

 If possible, try doing a few real live test runs as a webinar or even at a local Toastmasters organization to get some feedback from a live audience.

 There's no reason that a presentation should be one-sided.
 Why not invert the format and ask your audience a question?